COVID-19: Delta SSG, Info commissioner test positive as cases hit 501 – The Sun Nigeria

 As at the time of filing this report, the state had so far recorded 501 confirmed cases with 357 of them being active; 125 had been discharged while 19 deaths had been recorded.

-In a statement on Sunday, the Chief Press Secretary to Governor Ifeanyi Okowa, Mr. Olisa Ifeajika said the two high profile appointees showed mild symptoms of the virus and consequently subjected themselves to the test.
+In a statementyesterday, the Chief Press Secretary to Governor Ifeanyi Okowa, Mr. Olisa Ifeajika said the two high profile appointees showed mild symptoms of the virus and consequently subjected themselves to the test.

 He seized the opportunity to call on residents of the state to adhere strictly to the COVID-19 protocols as anyone, irrespective of status, could contract the virus.